Vessel Trip Reports

 Why do we request fishermen to complete and submit VTRs?

-Marine resource management agencies, such as DEC Bureau of Marine Resources and NOAA National Marine Fisheries Service, collect, process, and store fisheries data collected from fishermen.
+Marine resource management agencies, such as DEC Division of Marine Resources and NOAA National Marine Fisheries Service, collect, process, and store fisheries data collected from fishermen.
 The data collected from analyzing the landings of fishermen are referred to as fishery-dependent data.
 The data are used for quota management, fishery stock assessments, protected species management and economic analyses and are often shared with other resource management agencies and researchers.
 The collection and processing of fishery-dependent data are vital components in the development of fisheries management strategies.

 Complete and accurate data are required for the development of good fisheries management decisions.